Installation Instructions for Replicator-style Printers

 Try to put your heater in the heater block with the brass sleeve.
 If it is snug (6mm heater), go ahead and clamp it in place.
 If it pushes out the brass sleeve and is snug without it (0.25″ heater, seen on Makerbots), then clamp.
 If your heater is too big for the sleeve but is loose in the hole without it (0.25″ undersized heater), wrap the heater with a single layer of aluminum foil and insert it.
 It should be snug.

-Step 6 - Install hotend to mounting block
+Step 6 - Install mounting block and hotend

 Remove the drive assembly from your stepper motor (hold the lever tight when removing the hinge screw).
 Thread one of the shoulder screws into the stepper motor.
 If it seats on the face of the motor, go to step 9.
 If it doesn’t, you need to shorten the backside motor screws.
 Remove the two upper screws, put a washer under each (included in Flexion box under foam), and reinstall screw.